American Academy of Sleep Medicine: Annual meeting

 The SLEEP annual meeting of the Associated Professional Sleep Societies LLC (APSS) is a joint venture of the AASM and the Sleep Research Society.
-The SLEEP meeting provides evidence-based education to advance the science and clinical practice of sleep medicine, disseminates cutting-edge sleep and circadian research, promotes the translation of basic science into clinical practice, and fosters the future of the field by providing career development opportunities at all levels.
 The meeting attracts about 5,000 attendees each year.
 Research abstracts from each SLEEP meeting are published annually in a supplement of Sleep, the peer-reviewed publication of the SRS.
-SLEEP 2022, the 36th annual meeting of the APSS, will be held June 4-8 in Charlotte, North Carolina.
+SLEEP 2024, the 38th annual meeting of the APSS, was held in June in Houston, Texas.

 Foundation

 Founded in 1998, the American Academy of Sleep Medicine Foundation is a not-for-profit 501(c)(3) charitable and scientific organization that was established by the AASM.
-Formerly the American Sleep Medicine Foundation (ASMF), the AASM Foundation has invested in the future of sleep medicine by supporting more than 200 awards totaling over $13.5 million in funding.
+Formerly the American Sleep Medicine Foundation (ASMF), the AASM Foundation has invested in the future of sleep medicine by supporting more than 360 awards totaling over $27.6 million in funding.
 Its portfolio includes Strategic Research Awards and Career Development Awards.